Agribusiness is the business sector surrounding farming and farming-related commercial activities.

 This implies that the entire agricultural production, processing, distribution and consumption range from farm input supplies inclusive of wood producers, furniture manufacturers, food processors, food packers, food transporters and food marketing companies to restaurants and shopping malls.

-It covers input industries for agricultural production, post-farm gate industries; including the commodity-processing, food manufacturing and distribution industries and third party firms that facilitate agribusiness operations.
+It covers input industries for agricultural production, post-farm gate industries; including the commodity-processing, food manufacturing and distribution industries and third party firms that facilitate agribusiness operations including bankers, brokers, advertising agencies and marketing information firms (Yumkella et al., 2012).

 In other words, agribusiness is the sum total of all the operations involved in the manufacture and distribution of farm supplies, production operations on the farms, storage-processing-distribution off-farm commodities and other items made from them.

-As agribusiness plays a critical role in jump-economic transformation through development and growth of agro-based industries, successful agribusiness investments stimulates agricultural growth by providing new markets and developing a vibrant input supply system to all sectors.
+As agribusiness plays a critical role in jump starting economic transformation through development and growth of agro-based industries, successful agribusiness investments stimulate agricultural growth by providing new markets and developing a vibrant input supply system to all sectors.

-To sustainably develop agricultural business in Nigeria and make it an alternation source of income to the nation private sector is critical in the development of opportunities in the desired value chain component for our agricultural products, It is the private sector that drives the process and government role is to create conducive environment through sustainable policies , with SMEDAN interest in agribusiness economic diversification initiative is becoming a reality because of their Synergy with other government agencies and private organisations.
+To sustainably develop agricultural business in Nigeria and make it an alternation source of income to the nation, the private sector is critical in the development of opportunities in the desired value chain component for our agricultural products.